dimitrov-adrian/docker-automatic-git-update/README.md

 By default API server listen on 8125 port, but could be changed from `.degu.json` file or by `DEGU_API_PORT` env

+## Puller

+Puller is checker that run in interval, it could be used if case that API request cannot be made.
+For archives it use combination of `Last-Modified`, `Etag`, `Content-Size` to do a checksum.

 ## Environment variables